 Wightlink car ferries run from Lymington to Yarmouth and Portsmouth to Fishbourne.
 There are around 150 sailings a day and both routes take approximately 40 minutes.
 While the ferry is in motion, dogs can either be secured in your vehicle or you can keep them with you – pet-friendly areas are clearly marked.

-If you’re not taking a vehicle, make the most of a fast ferry from Portsmouth to Ryde, which takes just 22 minutes.
-To find out more about Wightlink sailings, click here.
+If you’re not taking a vehicle, make the most of the fast ferry from Portsmouth to Ryde, which takes just 22 minutes and is a joy to travel on.

-Red Funnel, on the other hand, sail from Southampton to Cowes.
+Red Funnel sail from Southampton to Cowes.
 The car ferry docks in East Cowes with the journey taking around an hour, while the Red Cat hi-speed foot passenger ferry will get you to West Cowes in approximately 25 minutes.
-For more information about the routes and facilities, click here.